 Sighthounds are ideal companions for writers because they don’t demand too much attention.
 Contrary to popular myth, they don’t need much exercise, and most of the time they’re content to snooze on a comfy couch.
 Their quiet, gentle presence is so relaxing, and when they’re asleep I like to think they’re visiting the astral worlds so they can bring me great ideas for stories.

-Millie ‘wrote’ posts for this blog for the first five years of its life, and has passed on her literary skills to her foster sister Pearl.
+Millie ‘wrote’ posts for this blog for five years, and has passed on her literary skills to her foster sister Pearl.
 You can read more about Pearl on her own page.